Theoretical investigation of the molecular nature of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ and the possibility of observing the $D\bar{D}K$ bound state $K_{c\bar{c}}(4180)$ in inclusive $e^+e^-\to c\bar{c}$ collisions

-{\it Theoretical framework:} In this work, we adopt the coalescence model to study the production of $DK/D^*K/D\bar{D}K$ molecules.
+{\it Theoretical framework:} We adopt the time-honored coalescence model~\cite{Sato:1981ez} to study the production of $DK/D^*K/D\bar{D}K$ molecules.
 There are two essential ingredients in such a study, i.e., the production of primary hadrons and the coalescence process.
-For the former, a transport model is used to provide the phase space information of the particle source containing the primary hadrons ($D$, $D^*$, $\bar{D}$, and $K$) of our interest at the freeze-out point.
-For the latter, the Wigner function coalescence model is adopted.
+For the former, a transport model is used to provide the phase space information of the particle source containing the primary hadrons ($D$, $D^*$, $\bar{D}$, and $K$) of our interest at the kinetic freeze-out.
+For the latter, the Wigner function method is adopted.

 For the transport process, we adopt the PACIAE model~\cite{Sa:2011PACIAE20,Yan:PACIAE_light_nuclei,Chen:PACIAE_3872_2022}, which is a transport model based on the event generator PYTHIA~\cite{Sjostrand:2006PYTHIA}.
 Once the primary hadrons are produced, we apply the coalescence model to study the formation of hadronic molecules.
-The coalescence model is widely used to calculate the production rates of composite particles such as nuclear clusters and hadronic molecules~\cite{Mattiello:1996wignertheory3,Nagle:1996cutoff4Wigner,Chen:2003deuteronwigner,Zhang:2020diabaryon,Exotic:2010relativistic5coalescence}.
-The basic idea is that the constituents of a shallow bound composite particle, whose binding energy is small compared to the evolution temperature, only condense until the whole system reaches the kinetic freeze-out stage.
+The coalescence model is widely used to calculate the production rates of composite particles such as nuclear clusters and hadronic molecules~\cite{Mattiello:1996wignertheory3,Nagle:1996cutoff4Wigner,Chen:2003deuteronwigner,Sombun:2018yqh,Deng:2020zxo,Zhang:2020diabaryon,Exotic:2010relativistic5coalescence}.
+The basic idea is that the constituents of a shallow bound composite particle, whose binding energy is small compared to the evolution temperature, only combine together until the whole system reaches the kinetic freeze-out.